 Even though it’s one of the finer examples of the giallo genre, A Lizard in a Woman’s Skin has nonetheless become something of a sensation for one of its exhibitions of gore — perhaps a taste of the movies for which Fulci would come to be better known.
 In the much-discussed sequence, we see dogs being experimented on in a creepy hospital, their insides cut open and plugged into various machinery as they squirm and squirm.
 The scene was so realistic that the movie’s special-effects artist, Carlo Rambaldi, had to go to court to save Fulci from a two-year prison sequence.
 (I hope he at some point said I'm just that good.)
 Such infamy has since become much more discussed than the feature itself.
 Jaded viewers should be able to tell that all is just a terrific display of practical effects, but how undeserved it is that a feature’s merit be undermined by a gratuitous scene that does little to enhance the evocative ambience.
 (Though it is still pretty impressive.)
 A Lizard in a Woman’s Skin exemplifies just how thrilling a genre giallo could be, and how easily its best offerings could stick with us if the mind-fucking were done right.
 B+

 A Lizard in a Woman's Skin November 23, 2017

-urns out Lucio Fulci was actually a pretty good horror filmmaker before deciding around 1979 that red-dyed corn syrup turned him on more than sexual mania and sweating suspense.
-As evidenced by mid-'70s murder mysteries Don’t Torture a Duckling (1972) and The Psychic (1977), Fulci could make gorgeously atmospheric slasher whodunits when he tried, thus ensuring the now-common claims that he’s a hack come with a rebuttal.
+Turns out Lucio Fulci was actually a pretty good horror filmmaker before deciding around 1979 that red-dyed corn syrup turned him on more than sexual mania and sweating suspense.
+As evidenced by mid-'70s murder mysteries Don’t Torture a Duckling (1972) and The Psychic (1977), Fulci could make gorgeously atmospheric slasher whodunits when he tried, ensuring the now-common claims that he’s a hack who depended on gore for attention come with a rebuttal.
 “Not quite!,” enthusiasts might exclaim.